LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

    :end-before: _cstyle_tensorinit_view_seq_end
    :language: C++

-Notice how accessing each (i,j,k) entry in the tensor is more natural using the View.
+Notice how accessing each (i,j,k) entry in the array is more natural, and less error prone, using the View.

 The corresponding RAJA sequential version using ``RAJA::expt::launch`` is: